HMS Resolute (1850): Belcher Expedition

 Although most of the expeditions in search of the lost Franklin expedition, before 1856, were funded by either the British government or by public subscription from within the British Empire, two expeditions were funded by Henry Grinnell, a New York merchant and shipowner in New Bedford, in addition to the assistance offered by the United States Government.
-Senator James Mason of Virginia, presented Congress with the bill to restore Resolute and return her to England as a gesture of "national courtesy".
+Senator James Mason of Virginia presented Congress with the bill to restore Resolute and return her to England as a gesture of "national courtesy".
 Grinnell wrote in support of this bill.
 The United States Congress purchased the Resolute for $40,000.
-Once refitted, Commander Henry J. Hartstene sailed Resolute to England to present the ship to Queen Victoria on 13 December 1856 as a token of comity.
+Once refitted, Commander Henry J. Hartstene sailed Resolute to England to present the ship to Queen Victoria on 13 December 1856, at East Cowes as a token of comity.

 Both Grinnell and Lady Jane Franklin hoped the restored Resolute would once again be employed for a new expedition in search of the Franklin expedition.
 Evidence found by John Rae proved beyond reasonable doubt that the crew had suffered harsh conditions that led to their deaths.
 The British Government declined.
 Lady Franklin organized a private expedition under Francis Leopold McClintock, who, in 1859, located the only written account of the fate of Franklin.

-Resolute served in the Royal Navy from 1856 but never left home waters.
+Resolute served in the Royal Navy from 1856, but never left home waters.
 Retired in 1879, Resolute was later salvaged for timber.
 The Canadian settlement of Resolute, Nunavut, is named after the ship.
 In March 2009, British Prime Minister Gordon Brown presented US President Barack Obama with the framed commission of Resolute, and a pen holder made from the wood of another Royal Navy ship, HMS Gannet.

 The Resolute desks

-The British government ordered at least three desks to be made from the timbers of the ship, and they were constructed by cabinet makers at the Joiner's Shop of Chatham Dockyard.
+The British government ordered at least four desks to be made from the timbers of the ship, and they were constructed by cabinetmakers at the Joiner's Shop of Chatham Dockyard.
 A large partner's desk was presented to U.S. President Rutherford B. Hayes in 1880 as a gesture of thanks for the rescue and return of Resolute.
 Since then, this desk—known as the Resolute desk—has been used by every American President in some capacity except Lyndon Johnson, Richard Nixon, and Gerald Ford.
 Eight Presidents have used it as their official desk in the Oval Office starting with John F. Kennedy, but some have had it in their private study in the Executive Residence.

 A second desk, called the Grinnell Desk or the Queen Victoria Desk, was also made from the timbers of HMS Resolute.
 This smaller lady's desk was presented to the widow of Henry Grinnell in 1880 in recognition of her husband's generous contributions to the search for Franklin.
-In 1983 it was given to the New Bedford Whaling Museum and is in their collection in New Bedford, Massachusetts.
+In 1983, it was given to the New Bedford Whaling Museum and is in their collection in New Bedford, Massachusetts.

 A third desk, or more accurately a writing table, was commissioned by Queen Victoria; it remains part of the Royal Collection.